seanpmaxwell/Typescript-Best-Practices/README.md

   - Well-establish abbreviations (i.e. URL, API) and acronyms (i.e. Pwd, Req => Request) are usually okay.
   - Use **ALL CAPS** for well-established acronyms: i.e `insertIntoURL()`.
   - Avoid both when when doing `UPPER_SNAKE_CASE` unless it's a well-establish acronym.
-  - For a long variable-names that could be cumbersome to use, which persist heavily throughout your application, an abbreviation/acronym is probably okay; however, the core layer describing them (i.e. the database table and its interface) should refrain unless it's a well-establish acronym.
+  - For a long variable-names that could be cumbersome to use (are used widely throughout your application) an abbreviation/acronym is probably okay; however, the core layer describing them (i.e. the database table and its interface) should refrain from doing so unless it's a well-establish acronym.
-  - The more localized a name gets (i.e. just used once in a small function) the more you can abbreviate/"use-acronyms".
+  - The more localized a name gets (i.e. used just used once in a small function) the more you can abbreviate/use-acronyms.

 > The namespace-object-script [User.ts](User.ts) has some good examples on standard naming conventions.